I am Attorney David Schiller, based in Raleigh, Wake County, North Carolina, and this is the home page of my website.

 If your issue is unemployment benefits, I usually charge a flat fee of around $500 to represent employees at the hearing or on the appeal, as the case may be.

-The best way to initiate communication with me is through one of the contact forms.
+You may contact me at 919-789-4677.
+After hours, the best way to initiate communication with me is through one of the contact forms.
 The link for these forms are on the top right of this website.
-You may also call me at 919-789-4677.

 To learn more about me, click here for my bio page.